Tuesday, March 6, 2012

 New Beginnings!

 I have not posted anything for a couple of years and it is high time for some updates.
 Here is a quick summation of what has happened since my last post: I had my chickens for an entire year.
 During that year I became pregnant.
 In my 3rd trimester it became too much for me to look after the chickens, take care of the garden and prepare for my first child who was due in the middle of harvest time.
 I gave the chickens away in July, 2010.
 Present Day: 25 chicks are due to arrive on April 3rd 2012.
 We are building a greenhouse, a brooder and a super light-weight chicken tractor designed specifically for our raised bed gardens.
-I will follow this post soon with details about what didn't work the first time and what I plan to do different this time.
 I am so excited to teach our 18 month old daughter about raising poultry!
 Photo courtesy of www.aholliday.com

 Sunday, May 17, 2009